jvonmitchell/moohlah/README.md

 Just for fun
 ============

 The entire point of this module is to work with graphs.
-After all this is based on jquery which works with a special kind of graph, the DOM, which is a simple example of a tree.
+After all this is based on JQuery which works with a special kind of graph, the DOM, which is a simple example of a tree.

 Here's a bit of fun: